curtisme/Quines/README.md

 Implementations of Quines and related thingies

 Thingies so far:

-selfEncrypting.c - not quite complete, nearly there!
+selfEncrypting.c - it encrypts its own source code!